jblindsay/lidar/README.md

 require "lidar"

 file_name = "path/to/file/test.las"

+# Create a new LasFile instance for reading based on the file_name
 lf = Lidar::LasFile.new file_name, "r"

+# Print the meta data contained in the LAS header
 puts("#{lf.to_s}")

-# Now print the VLRs
+# Now print the variable length records (VLRs)
 if lf.header.number_of_vlrs > 0
   (0...lf.header.number_of_vlrs).each { |i|
     puts "VLR #{i + 1}:"